dkruyt/site-kruyt.org/content/post/2022/numpads/index.md

 ### 3D design

-I started with looking around for existing 3d designs.
-I found one one tinkercad from FedorSosin.
-I remix the top plate to add function rows and a place for a oled display.
-This I did in tinkercad.
-The bottom/base part is a new design that also will fit a Raspberry Pico Pi.
-For the RGB one I sliced in a extra layer that I printed with transparent PLA and glued it to the top plate.
+My design process began with searching for existing 3D designs.
+I found a suitable one on Tinkercad by FedorSosin and modified the top plate to accommodate function rows and a slot for an OLED display.
+The base part was a new design made to fit a Raspberry Pi Pico clone.
+For the RGB model, I added an extra layer printed with transparent PLA, which I then glued to the top plate.

 [Download STL files](/files/numpads.zip "download")